JHumphreys89/security_plus/domains/domain_one.md

 * Lists of common passwords and the value they hash to.
 * An optimized, pre-built set of hashes that saves time and storage space and contains pre-calculated hash chains.
-* Has a remarkable speed increase, especiailly with longer password lengths.
+* Has a remarkable speed increase, especially with longer password lengths.

 _Example of a rainbow table using MD5 hash._